maximbaz/wluma/README.md

 To run the app, simply launch `wluma` or use the provided systemd user service.

-## Strategies other than ambient light sensor

-By default `wluma` uses ambient light sensor device to decide the best brightness value.
-If your laptop doesn't have this sensor, or if you simply want to use other strategies to distinguish day from night, you can use environment variable `WLUMA_AMBIENT_LIGHT_SENSOR_BASE_PATH` to point `wluma` to a different strategy.

-See [wluma-als-emulator](https://github.com/cyrinux/wluma-als-emulator) project for more details of how this can be used.

 ## Caveats

 - Current drivers do not support importing images with custom DRM modifiers, this work [is being done in mesa](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/1466).
 Until then, the only workaround is to use `WLR_DRM_NO_MODIFIERS=1` from wlroots.

 ## Relevant projects

-- [wluma-als-emulator](https://github.com/cyrinux/wluma-als-emulator): emulate ambient light sensor using a webcam or time of the day
 - [lumen](https://github.com/anishathalye/lumen): project that inspired me to create this app